 The government-wide financial statements distinguish functions of the City that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
 The governmental activities of the City include general government, public safety, community planning and economic development, and public works.
-The business-type activities of the City include a water utility, a sewer utility, City of Lancaster Office of Promotion (LOOP), solid waste and recycling, and stormwater management.
+The business-type activities of the City include a water utility, a sewer utility, solid waste and recycling, and stormwater management.